SeanMollet/PieFlasher/README.md

 Flash NOR and NAND flash chips quickly from a Raspberry PI.
 Supports 2,3,4,0,0W,0-2 Also supports integration with automated chip flashers.

+This software is not secure.
+The architecture is not secure.
+The code has some basic sanity checks, but there are countless ways it could be exploited.
+Don't expose it to the internet.
+You have been warned.

 ## Initial setup

 ### The very beginning